francoNovoa08/Basketball-Projections-System/README.md

 ### Features
 - Predicts home team winning probabilities for the specific matches, outputting them in a CSV
 - Generates a bar chart to visualise the predictions
+- Ranks teams in North, South and West regions by expected wins against every other team in the region
 - Exports a pdf of a sample decision tree used in the Random Forest model.
 *Note: The Random Forest model uses many decision trees; the pdf generated is of one of them*